VeriConomy/docs/docs/general/verium/overview.md

 **ASIC & GPU Resistant:** The scrypt² algorithm allows anyone with a Computer to mine **Verium**.
 Since it is ASIC and GPU resistant, this allows more individuals to participate.
 This results in a more decentralized network and improved security.

-**Variable Block-Time**: Introducing a new variable block-time paradigm that speeds up as mining power increases.
+**Variable Block-Time:** Introducing a new variable block-time paradigm that speeds up as mining power increases.
 This allows **Verium** to automatically scale, enhance transaction speed and capacity, while ensuring security at any level of mining.

-**Aux Pow**: Through **Verium’s** auxiliary mining protocol, **Verium** will also process **VeriCoin** blocks.
+**Aux Pow:** Through **Verium’s** auxiliary mining protocol, **Verium** will also process **VeriCoin** blocks.
 This process will speed up VeriCoin’s block-time to 30 seconds or faster.
 This enables **VeriCoin’s** network to provide an efficient and scalable ecosystem for consumer transactions well beyond current standards.